giantswarm/linkerd-control-plane-app/README.md

 ## Mesh your workloads

 After installation, linkerd looks for a `linkerd.io/inject: enabled` annotation on `Namespaces` or other workload resources.
 Adding this annotation to your workload namespaces will trigger automatic proxy container injection to your pods.
+You can use the [`spec.namespaceConfig.annotations`](https://docs.giantswarm.io/app-platform/namespace-configuration/) field of your other apps `App` CR to automatically apply the required annotation.

 More information on proxy injection can be found on the ["Automatic Proxy Injection" page](https://linkerd.io/2.10/features/proxy-injection/) in the upstream documentation.

 **Attention**: Proxy containers are using `EmptyDir` volumes for storing ephemeral data, so all of your workload pods meshed by linkerd require a `PodSecurityPolicy` which allows use of `EmptyDir` volumes.